 • Have lots of change on hand

 Don't wait for 'sales' to come in before you start gathering change.
 Small bills (1, 5, 10) and quarters are a great start.
 A lack of change, could mean lost sales!
 Grab a lot of change well before the day of the sale – Again, it's all about being organized!

 • Don't turn your yard sale into a party for your friends

 I cannot stress this enough.
-Nothing is more intimidating and/or annoying to yard-sale shoppers then when they are approaching a large group of people, who seem to be more into a driveway party with their buddies, than their actual sale.
-Loud sellers with loud friends who are engaged more in conversation with each other, then their buyers are sure to fail.
+Nothing is more intimidating and/or annoying to yard-sale shoppers then when they are approaching a large group of people, who seem to be more into a driveway party with their buddies, then their actual sale.
+Loud sellers with loud friends who are engaged more in conversation with each other, then their buyers, are sure to fail.
 Keep in mind who the majority of yard sale shoppers are: Elderly folk, people out for leisure and relaxation.

 • Make sure you have enough…Everything.